jp43/DockBox/README.rst

 Docking on multiple binding site, minimize and rescore the poses with multiple software
 #######################################################################################

-Below is another example of configuration file for *rundock* used to dock on two binding sites and rescore with DrugScoreX (dsx), Autodock and Autodock Vina.
+Below is another example of configuration file for *rundbx* used to dock on two binding sites and rescore with DrugScoreX (dsx), Autodock and Autodock Vina.

 ::